husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 ### Starting system step by step - Example

-In this section, we will set up ROS system that is equipped with a USB camera and show image from camera on display.
-We are going to work only on PC, so you do not need to plug CORE2, Raspberry Pi or any other device beside USB camera.
-If you are using laptop, integrated camera will be OK.
+In this section, we will set up ROS system that is equipped with a Orbbec Astra camera and show image from camera on display.
+We are going to work only on PC, so you do not need to plug CORE2, Raspberry Pi or any other device beside Astra camera.
+If you are using laptop, integrated or USB camera will be OK.

 #### Starting master